51Degrees/documentation/src/concepts/data/evidence.md

 - header - For values from HTTP headers
 - cookie - For values from cookies
 - query - For values from the query string
-- server - For values from the request meta-data
+- server - For values from the request metadata

 # Life cycle